kbkk/http-router/README.md

 Everything within the router is treated as a middleware, the `.get()` and `.post()` methods just wrap the provided function in another, special middleware that only allows requests of that kind.

-The registered middlewares will run in registration order.
+The middlewares will run in registration order.

 ## Usage
 ```typescript